 5 Simple Banishing Spells for the New Witch

 Banishing is a basic skill that all witches should cultivate, it’s one of the cornerstones of our practice and often one of the first things we learn as new witches.
-Whether banishing an unwanted spirit, a person you no longer want in your life or even a situation that you’re sick of being in your life, banishing gives you the power to clear and remove things from your life, giving you the power to control more of your life.
+Whether banishing an unwanted spirit, a person you no longer want in your life or even a situation that you’re sick of having in your life, banishing gives you the power to clear and remove things from your life, giving you the power to control more of your life.

 This kind of spell is best done while you are calm.
 Excess negative energy from anger or other strong emotions could cause a more hex-like effect than you would like.
-The result could be unintentional harm to your target as opposed to simply removing it from your life.
+The result could be unintentional harm to your target as opposed to simply removing them from your life.

-Below are five different basic banishing spells as well as what each spell is good for and what it’s weaknesses may be.
+Below are five different basic banishing spells as well as what each spell is good for and what its weaknesses may be.

 Burn It Away Banishing